788009/termux-sandbox/termux/README.md

 >
 > it indicates that mount namespaces are not available to user processes on your device, due to kernel configuration, SELinux policy, or vendor-specific restrictions.
 In this case, the sandbox cannot function on that device.
 >
-> You can also verify compatibility by running this command in `tsu`:
+> You can also verify compatibility by running this command in `sudo bash`:
 >
 > ```bash
 > unshare --mount /bin/true